SB-1119

 Plain Language

-Operators must submit to an annual independent audit of their compliance with this entire chapter, beginning 180 days after the Attorney General adopts implementing regulations (which are due by January 1, 2028).
-The auditor — who must be certified by the Attorney General — must submit the audit report to the Attorney General within 90 days of completing the audit.
-Reports are confidential by default, but the Attorney General may disclose specific information to government agencies and public prosecutors for enforcement, qualified researchers subject to confidentiality agreements, and child safety organizations for standards development.
-Operators cannot select an uncertified auditor.
+Operators must submit to an annual independent audit of their compliance with this chapter, conducted by an auditor certified by the Attorney General.
+The audit must begin 180 days after the AG adopts implementing regulations (due by January 1, 2028), meaning the first audit obligation triggers approximately mid-2028.
+Within 90 days of completing an audit, the auditor — not the operator — must submit the audit report to the AG.
+Audit reports are confidential by default, but the AG may disclose specific information to government agencies and public prosecutors for enforcement, to qualified researchers for child safety studies, and to child safety organizations for developing safety standards, in each case subject to confidentiality protections.
+Operators cannot control the auditor's submission to the AG.

 Statutory Text